esphome/esphome-docs/components/sensor/xiaomi_lywsd03mmc.rst

 .. code::

-    Got Xiaomi LYWSD03MMC A4:C1:38:8C:34:B7 Got temperature=23.4°C
+    Found device A4:C1:38:4E:16:78 RSSI=-92
+      Address Type: PUBLIC
+      Name: 'LYWSD03MMC'

 Note that it can sometimes take some time for the first BLE broadcast to be received.

-Then just copy the address (``A4:C1:38:8C:34:B7``) into a new ``sensor.xiaomi_lywsd03mmc`` platform entry like in the configuration example at the top.
+Once the device has been found copy the address (``A4:C1:38:8C:34:B7``) into a new ``sensor.xiaomi_lywsd03mmc`` platform entry like shown in the configuration example above.

 .. note::